Toronto van attack suspect was student, ex-military recruit

 A YOUNG MAN FROM SUBURBAN TORONTO, AND A STUNNED FAMILY

-Minassian lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
-Police say he had no criminal record before Monday.
+Minassian, 25, lived with his family in the Toronto suburb of Richmond Hill, on a street of sizeable, well-tended brick homes.
+Police say he had no criminal record before Monday's carnage, one of the worst mass killings in Canada's history.

 His father, Vahe Minassian, wept and seemed stunned as he watched as his son, showing little emotion, make a brief court appearance Tuesday and be ordered held without bail.